thesimonho/kanagawa-paper.nvim/README.md

 })
 ```

 For a more advanced use case you can make use of the background color to set the Lualine theme dynamically.
-This switches Lualine between light and dark themes based on background color, but only if you're using the auto-switching `kanagawa-paper` main theme.
+This switches Lualine between light and dark themes based on background color:

 ```lua
 require("lualine").setup({